FernandoRD/ts_check/README.md

 -a '-H 192.168.0.100 -u ts_user -p foo -r 3 -c 0.8 -x xfreerdp'

-> Tip: Command takes a wile to execute, it is better to create a nrpe command with a timeout of 60 sec
+> Tip: Command takes a wile to execute, it is better to create a nrpe command with a timeout of 60 sec.

+### Final preparation

+You gonna find 3 .png files together with the scripts.
+They´re used in the image recognition, take the screeshots that suits your enviroment.
+(Those are taken from WinXP for testing)

 ## Developing